number A B C D E F G H

 Also see DSL and cable modem.

-bullet PPPoE
+collapse/expand PPPoE

 • PPP over Ethernet.
 A standard protocol for encapsulating PPP frames in Ethernet frames.
 PPPoE is used in broadband Internet connection, using DSL or cable modem.
 It provides log-in authentication using username and password.